 When you cross into Dennis, a more peaceful Cape Cod emerges.
 Stately sea captains’ houses, rambling summer houses, artists’ studios and rich history all comprise part of Dennis’ charm.

-The quiet residential villages of Dennis and East Dennis run along Route 6A and Cape Cod Bay.
-West Dennis and Dennisport lie to the south along Nantucket Sound.
+The quiet residential villages of Dennis and East Dennis run along Route 6A and Cape Cod Bay; West Dennis and Dennis Port lie to the south along Nantucket Sound.
 The town’s commercial hub of South Dennis is central to each of these villages, with easy access to Routes 134 and 6.

 Find more information on Dennis through the Dennis Chamber of Commerce.